padre-lab-eu/pypads-notebooks/README.md

 An MLP classifier using the scikit-learn MLP algorithm.
 The dataset loading and splitting steps are similar to that of the Decision Tree Classifier.

+### SVC
+A simple example containing a Support Vector Classifier.
+This is similar to the other scikit-learn classier notebooks.

 ### Custom Dataset
 Users mostly need datasets other than scikit-learn datasets.
 In this example, a custom dataset is created, split into training and testing and classifies the data using a RandomForestClassifier from scikit-learn.